ContactEngineering/SurfaceTopography/_sources/installation.rst.txt

 Installation
 ============

-You need Python 3 and FFTW3_ to run SurfaceTopography.
-All Python dependencies can be installed automatically by invoking
+You need Python 3,  NetCDF_ and FFTW3_ in order to install SurfaceTopography.

 Direct installation with pip
 ----------------------------